cginternals/glbinding/README.md

 On top of that, new API concepts are suggested as extensions (often vendor specific) that might be integrated in future versions.
 All this results in many possible specific manifestations of the OpenGL API you can use in your program.

-One tough task is to adhere to one agreed set of functions in your own OpenGL program (e.g., OpenGL 3.2 Core if you want to develop for every Windows, OS X, and Linux released in the last 4 years).
+One tough task is to adhere to one agreed set of functions in your own OpenGL program (e.g., OpenGL 3.2 Core if you want to develop for every Windows, macOS, and Linux released in the last 4 years).
 *glbinding* facilitates this by providing per-feature headers by means of well-defined/generated subsets of the OpenGL API.

 ##### All-Features OpenGL Headers